-1. A student shall not make a false statement regarding an academic matter to a law school faculty member, administrator or to the Honor Committee.

-- 3. A student shall not obstruct the Honor Code process. - 4.
+- 1. A student shall not make a false statement regarding an academic matter to a law school faculty member, administrator or to the Honor Committee. - 2.
+With respect to the Law School Library, a student shall not knowingly (a) mark, mutilate or destroy library material; (b) hide, misshelve, or misfile library material; or (c) remove library material from the library without authorization. - 3.
+A student shall not obstruct the Honor Code process. - 4.
 A student shall not engage in any other conduct, which in the determination of the Deputy Vice Dean and the Honor Committee evidences dishonesty or a manifest lack of fitness to practice law.

 Unless otherwise specified in the examples above, a student is guilty of a violation of the Honor Code if she or he acted purposely, knowingly or recklessly.
 A student acts purposely if it is the student's conscious object to engage in prohibited conduct or to cause a prohibited result.
-A student acts knowingly when that student knows that such conduct is prohibited or knows that [their] conduct will cause a prohibited result.
-A student acts recklessly when that student consciously disregards a substantial and unjustifiable risk that [their] conduct will fall within prohibited conduct or cause a harmful result.
+A student acts knowingly when that student knows that such conduct is prohibited or knows that his or her conduct will cause a prohibited result.
+A student acts recklessly when that student consciously disregards a substantial and unjustifiable risk that his or her conduct will fall within prohibited conduct or cause a harmful result.